Great to have you with us on the one and only Excellence in Broadcasting Network, Rush Limbos, serving humanity just by being here.

 But my note was not for her.

-I didn't have a note for her, and it wasn't under her pillow unless she slept with the Thomasons.
+I didn't have a note for her, and it wasn't under her pillow, unless she slept with the Thomasons.

-No no no not saying I'm telling you that note was under the pillow in the Lincoln bedroom.
+No, no, no, I'm not saying I'm telling you that note was under the pillow in the Lincoln bedroom.

 And if Hillary didn't sleep it, there was no note for her.

-They come and sweep the place for bugs, and whoever moved the furniture didn't quite put it back where it was, and she noticed it.
+And whoever moved the furniture didn't quite put it back where it was.

-There were things happening in the White House she wasn't controlling.
+There were things happening in the White House she wasn't controlling, things happening in the White House she didn't know.

-And if it was that easy, if it was that easy to get that close to her, like a note under the pillow in a Lincoln bedroom, and suspiciously out of place furniture.
+And if it was that easy, if it was that easy to get that close to her, like a note under the pillow in a Lincoln bedroom, and suspiciously out-of-place furniture.

 Why I need my own email server.

-I mean, that's the that's the thinking.
+I mean, that's the thinking.

-By the way, uh Vester Flanagan, as is the usual case, we're beginning to learn more and more about the man.
+By the way, Vester Flanagan, as is the usual case, we're beginning to learn more and more about the man.

-He uh sued another TV station for racism a decade before he was asked to leave the Virginia station amid claims of racial bias.
+He sued another TV station for racism a decade before he was asked to leave the Virginia station amid claims of racial bias.

 So there's clearly race on this guy's mind as a motivation for his activities.